bahuwrihi/Sats-Ketchup/Collaborators/Christian.md

   - Production, Labeling, and Bottling of Sats Ketchup

 - **Contract Type**:
-  - Freelance Agreement [Redacted Contract here]
+  - Freelance Agreement [Full Contract is visible at Sats Ketchup Core]

 - **Note**: